Param-Harrison/blog/content/blog/quicklink-to-fast-loading-susequent-pages-in-website/index.md

 - It won't load these techniques if user is on slow connection (using `navigator.connection.effectiveType`) and if user opt in for saving data in mobile devices (using `navigator.connection.saveData`)
 - It won't interrupt the site content, it start its operation only on Idle-time (using `requestIdleCallback`)

-Check the docs here for more info on the library.
-It was open sourced by Google chrome labs
+Check out the docs here for more info on the library.
+It is open sourced by Google chrome labs

 - https://github.com/GoogleChromeLabs/quicklink